I’m back in the kitchen.

 On a whim, I turned from stirring the rice and opened the spice cupboard.
 Peering inside at the few, select offerings I keep on hand, I flirted briefly with adding a good dash of pimenton ahumado, my favorite Spanish smoked paprika (they range in heat and pungency), for a hint of intrigue alongside the herby charmoula.
 What caught my eye instead was the small jar of Spanish saffron threads.
 I tossed a good pinch of the precious russet stamens into the hot rice, where they quickly began to bleed their glorious golden hue, and that indescribable, hypnotic and ancient scent that is azafran rose up to seduce me.

-When the bright yellow, fragrant grains had absorbed all the broth and its texture was right, I dumped in the grated Parmesan, a small knob of butter, and then four heaping tablespoons—all that remained—of the herb charmoula, and stirred it all together.
-The golden rice was flecked with green and with the alchemy of heat, the garlic and other ingredients in the Moroccan sauce offered up another intoxicating Mediterranean aroma to swirl with that of the saffron.
+When the bright yellow, fragrant grains had absorbed all the broth and its texture was right, I dumped in the grated Parmesan, a small knob of butter, and then four heaping tablespoons—all that remained—of the herb charmoula, and stirred it together.
+The yellow rice was flecked with green, and given the alchemy of heat, the garlic and other ingredients in the Moroccan sauce now offered up another intoxicating Mediterranean aroma, dancing and swirling with that of the saffron.

 I transferred a good amount of creamy rice to one of the deep French bowls I have here at the cottage, and dusted it with a wee bit of the Parmesan.
 Gathering a soup spoon and linen napkin, I carried my meal and cutlery outdoors to the little rusting bistro table in front of the cottage.
-I made a quick return for a light jacket and my current favorite scarf, along with my glass of wine, and then sat down to my simple meal steaming fragrantly before me.
+I made a quick return for a light jacket and my current favorite scarf, along with the glass of wine, and then sat down to my simple supper as it steamed fragrantly before me.

-The flashing sea rolled and churned in a timeless low chant, its briny scent wafting through the shapely trees, and I opened all my senses wide to the quiet evening around me.
+The flashing sea rolled and churned in a timeless low chant, its briny scent wafting through the shapely trees, and I opened all senses wide to the quiet evening around me.
 Counting my blessings.
 Missing my partner and dogs.
-Appreciating the fresh air and beauty that enfolds me here, content in my cherished solitude, and oh so ready for a bit of supper at the end of a long day.
+Appreciating the marine air and beauty that enfolds me here at this magical poet’s cottage, content in my cherished solitude, and oh so ready for a bit of supper at the end of a long day.

 Tasting the risotto, my eyes rolled back in my head.
 Oh la la, it was just that good—the subtle but exotic note of the saffron underscoring the herb flavors of the charmoula, coupled with the creamy warmth of the rice.
 Bold and lusty, like a culinary hustler.
 I ate it slowly, savoring each mouthful, marveling once again that a meal so modest, frugal even, could be so deeply satisfying.
 And though it was an entirely different taste, setting, and season, the gustatory moment was somehow not unlike the one I experienced a few months earlier with the fresh goodness from the roadside stand, and shared in “A Bowl of Peas” (click the title to read; opens in a new window).